casper-network/docs-archive/theory/abstract-consensus.rst

 Panoramas
 ~~~~~~~~~

-We use panoramas to encode the "perspective on the jdag as seen from given message".
+We use panoramas to encode the "perspective on the j-dag as seen from given message".

 .. code:: scala